hueyexe/GoPortScanner/README.md

 ### Legal Disclaimer

 This tool is provided for educational and authorized security testing purposes only.
-Users are responsible for ensuring they have proper authorization before scanning any systems.
-The authors are not responsible for any misuse of this software.
+Users are responsible for ensuring they have proper authorization before scanning any systems. **Unauthorized port scanning may violate local laws and regulations.** The authors disclaim all liability for any misuse of this software.

+**By using this software, you agree to:**
+- Only scan systems you own or have explicit written permission to test
+- Comply with all applicable local, state, and federal laws
+- Use reasonable rate limiting to avoid disrupting target systems
+- Accept full responsibility for your actions

 ## Development